 |Very high symptom tolerance||Even minimal changes are recognized and observed with low symptom tolerance|

-To be able to experience discomfort, a physical awareness is required.
-Proprioception, visceroception, and nociception fall under interoception, the awareness of one’s body.
+To be able to experience discomfort, physical awareness is required.
+Proprioception, visceroception, and nociception fall under interoception, which is an awareness of one’s body.

-- Exteroception: describes the own body. e.g. by seeing, smelling, tasting (outer awareness)
+- Exteroception: awareness of a person’s own body, e.g. by seeing, smelling, tasting (outer awareness)

-Two examples of divergent experiences are hypochondria and the somatisation disorder.
+Two examples of divergent experiences are hypochondria and somatization disorder.

-In the case of a somatisation disorder, psychic or mental distress cannot be expressed, this neither in front of oneself or in front of others.
-The body finds a way out of this stressful situation by „talking via the organs“, i.e. physical symptoms.
+In the case of a somatization disorder, psychic or mental distress is not expressed, neither in front of oneself nor in front of others.
+The body finds a way out of this stressful situation by ‘talking via the organs’, i.e. physical symptoms.

 The subjective perception includes interoception, exteroception, and the ability to act.

 The quality of life with reference to health is never dependent on a single factor.
-Remember WHO‘s definition of health: Physical, psychological and social wellbeing constitute, together with the patient’s ability to act, the quality of life for an individual.
+With regard to WHO‘s definition of health: physical, psychological, and social wellbeing constitute, together with the patient’s ability to act, the quality of life for an individual.

 Implicit theories of illness

 The implicit theories of illness have a large impact on the healing process.
-A patient who considers an illness as „just punishment“ will have a different healing process than someone who sees it as a „temporary obstacle“ that has to be surmounted.
-If you, as a doctor, can appreciate these highly subjective theories of illness, this „key“ will facilitate the understanding for the patient’s perception of the illness.
+A patient who considers illness as ‘punishment’ will have a different healing process than someone who sees it as a ‘temporary obstacle’.
+If a doctor can appreciate these highly subjective theories of illness, it will facilitate the understanding of the patient’s perception of the illness.

-Your first impulse might be: illness and gain – a paradox?
-In the psychodynamic model, illness can be interpreted as a follow-up to a conflict: It does contribute to the resolution of the conflict while the patient draws a hidden, intra-psychological advantage from the illness.
-The secondary gain is easier to understand and has to do with the objective unloading and gratification.
+In the psychodynamic model, illness can be interpreted as a follow-up to a conflict: it does contribute to the resolution of the conflict while the patient draws a hidden, intra-psychological advantage from the illness.
+The secondary gain is easier to understand and has to do with objective unloading and gratification.